jamesshao8/smart_car/README.md

 How to install:
 1. download the raspberry image with pre-installed respeaker drivers: https://pan.baidu.com/s/1bprWJr5   password:t1m7
-2. copy gcc_phat.py included in this repository to the folder in voice engine where there is a file with the same name
+2. copy gcc_phat.py and doa_respeaker_4mic_array.py included in this repository to the folder in voice engine where there is a file with the same name
 3. find the setup.py and type "sudo python setup.py install"
 4. you will also need to install opencv and arduino, they can all be installed through apt-get